Lisa Schulte (artist): Career

 Schulte began her career in working with light when she was 17 operating light boards in nightclubs.
 In 1984, a production company selected Schulte to design a futuristic installation at the Pacific Design Center for the 1984 Summer Olympics held in Los Angeles that year.

-In 2008, during the global financial crisis, Schulte decided to create her own business and started the Nights of Neon, a 25,000-square-foot studio in Los Angeles that followed with group shows, solo shows and museum exhibitions.
+During the 2008 financial crisis, Schulte decided to create her own business and started the Nights of Neon, a 25,000-square-foot studio in Los Angeles that followed with group shows, solo shows and museum exhibitions.

 In 2010, Schulte decided to dedicate her time as a fine artist working in neon sculpture with dimensional light forms.
 Her earliest artistic works stemmed from her background in neon signage.
 Her first exhibition was in 2010 at the Church Gallery in Santa Barbara, California.
 Schulte began experimenting with abstract forms, neon sculptures reminiscent of the Spirograph drawing toy on metal developed by British engineer Denys Fisher in the 1960s.

 In 2014, she had her first solo exhibition at the Hinge Modern Gallery in Culver City, California and presented her work at Los Angeles County Museum of Art in Journey Of A Dress: Diane Von Furstenberg exhibition.
 In the same year, her forms evolved to using organic materials, creating large three-dimensional sculptures with driftwood which she premiered at the Lancaster Museum of Art and History (MOAH).

 In 2015, she was signed by Volkz Clark Gallery in New York and represented the gallery at Pulse Miami later that year.
 In 2016, Schulte's work was featured on the cover of Gotham Magazine.
 Schulte served as board member for the Museum of Neon Art in Glendale, California.
 Schulte is currently represented by the Voltz Clarke Gallery in New York City and Samuel Lynne Galleries in Dallas, Texas.

 In 2017, Schulte and Brendan Donnelly collaborated at Grand Central Market to create a Bulleit Frontier Whiskey neon art sign as part of a fundraising campaign for the Museum of Neon Art.
 In the same year, the Cut announced that Schulte has between 10,000 and 20,000 pieces in her personal collection.
 In 2018, Los Angeles magazine named Schulte as a local legend of the craft.

 During her career, Lisa's work has been featured with artists like Jennifer Lopez, worked with artists like Veronica Swanson Beard, bands such as Backstreet Boys, and has worked with brands such as Bulleit and Karma Automotive.